Blogger Alicia Stella shares insight on future of Walt Disney World

 No opening date has been announced for either.

+MORE NEWS: The history of Walt Disney World and its opening 50 years ago

-"They announced the Main Street Theater, but then quietly tucked that away, " suggests Stella.
+"They announced the Main Street Theater but then quietly tucked that away, " Stella suggested.

 "We still have that spot that Stitch’s Great Escape was in.
-So I’m curious to see if we get a new attraction there," Stella explains.
+So, I’m curious to see if we get a new attraction there," Stella explained.
 "There were rumors for some kind of Wreck-It-Ralph attraction, but I’m not so sure.
-The longer we get away from those movies, the more in question that becomes," she continues.
+The longer we get away from those movies, the more in question that becomes."

 "It will probably be the biggest indoor roller coaster in the world, definitely in Orlando.
-You can fit four Spaceship Earths inside that building," says Stella excitedly.
+You can fit four Spaceship Earths inside that building," Stella said excitedly.
 "They did tear out the whole center of EPCOT, and they were going to build a festival center.
-And they are building a Moana Journey of Water walk-through attraction," she explains.
+And they are building a ‘Moana: Journey of Water’ walk-through attraction."

-At Animal Kingdom, Disney recently shut down "Finding Nemo Musical," but it is returning with an update in 2022.
+At Animal Kingdom, Disney recently shut down ‘Finding Nemo – The Musical’ but it is returning with an update in 2022.

 Stella still considers Animal Kingdom a half-day park and wants more rides.

-"They permanently closed Primeval Whirl which is part of the Dinorama section of Dinoland.
-If you were to re-do just that, you could probably squeeze in a mini-land, while keeping the Dinosaur ride.
-But also, there’s a huge multi-acre property behind Asia right next to the train, so they have this huge space in which they could put a whole other land," Stella speculates.
+"They permanently closed Primeval Whirl which is part of the ‘Dinorama’ section of ‘Dinoland.’
+If you were to re-do just that, you could probably squeeze in a mini-land, while keeping the ‘DINOSAUR’ ride.
+But also, there’s a huge multi-acre property behind Asia right next to the train, so they have this huge space in which they could put a whole other land," Stella speculated.

 Over at Hollywood Studios?

-"There have been rumors forever on a door coaster from the end of Monster’s Inc. Monsters Inc has a new TV show now," says Stella.
+"There have been rumors forever on a door coaster from the end of Monster’s Inc. Monsters Inc. has a new TV show now," she said.

+MORE NEWS: 'Electric and magical': Woman describes what Magic Kingdom's opening day in 1971 was like

 What about our favorite archaeologist?

 "There’s a new Indiana Jones movie coming out, so I think there’s a re-invigoration of the franchise.
-At least they want there to be. and that theater hasn’t reopened yet, the Indiana Jones stunt spectacular is still closed!"
-Stella reminds us.
+At least they want there to be.
+That theater hasn’t reopened yet, the Indiana Jones stunt spectacular is still closed!"
+Stella reminded us.

 She believes the spot is perfect for a Lucas-film based attraction